hivemq/hivemq-policy-cookbooks/data-validation/redirect-legacy-schema/README.md

 }
 ```

-As with version 1, upload this version 2 schema to the broker with the id `v2-status-schema`:
+As with version 1, upload this version 2 schema to the broker with the identifier `v2-status-schema`:

 ```bash
 protoc v2-status-schema.proto -o /dev/stdout | base64